Board of Directors

 Jacqueline has worked in nonprofits for over 10 years, most recently at Reiman Gardens, where she has the pleasure of interacting with Mainstream Living clients as both volunteers and guests.
 After earning a BS in Horticulture from Iowa State, Jacqueline went on to earn an MS in Public Horticulture Administration from the prestigious Longwood Graduate Program at the University of Delaware, which included academic work and practice in nonprofit management and Museum Studies.
 Her professional career has been diverse, including specialty food retail, working to build local and sustainable agriculture, helping to manage a community gardening organization, leading a school gardening program, and serving as Director of Education at North Carolina’s Daniel Stowe Botanical Garden.
 Jacqueline lives in Roland with her husband, who teaches Architecture at Iowa State, and their two children, Oscar and Helena.

 Beth Zavala is a West Des Moines native and currently resides in West Des Moines.
 Beth retired from the Des Moines Public Schools after a 35-year career as a secondary science teacher.
 She is currently an adjunct science instructor at DMACC Urban Campus.
 Beth has attended Drake University, University of Iowa, and Iowa State University.
 She has a MS degree in science education.
 At the age of 9, Beth’s life was forever changed by the birth of her brother Matthew.
-Matthew has been a client of Mainstream Living for 27 years.
-Matthew currently lives at Mainstream’s 16th street group home in Ames and attends Center.
+Matthew lived at one of Mainstream's residential sites in Ames for 28 years.
+He now resides at an Intermediary Care Facility in Indianola.
 Beth has two grown children and five grandchildren.
 She has been a member of Sacred Heart Catholic Church in West Des Moines for 37 years.
 Beth’s interests include raising horses, gardening, traveling, hockey, basketball, and reading.